dmitritrofimenko/FacebookHelperApp/README.md

 SOCIAL APP DEMO

-To run the app, open terminal/cmd:
+To run the app:
+open terminal/cmd.

-npm install
+npm install.
-npm start
+npm start.

 Npm start should open a browser window with login page of the app.